 Respecting tribal land

 When visiting a Native American tribe, remember the present and the past.
-Learn about Navajo people and respect them while also following proper procedures such as keeping to open areas.
+Learn about Navajo people and respect them while following proper procedures such as keeping open areas.

 Please do not enter anything marked as closed or restricted.
 Keep clear of things, animals, trees, and other objects.
-The Navajos are very hospitable, and respect is very important to the Navajo people, so please be obedient and humble.
+The Navajos are hospitable; respect is important to the Navajo people, so please be obedient and humble.

-See Related: Best Family Vacation Spots in the World
+See Related: Family Vacation Spots in the World

 Tips for Visiting the Four Corners Monument

-The Four Corners Monument is a much more tourist-friendly destination with a newly built visitor center, a picnic area, and a gift shop.
-The Navajo Nation also set up a stand where you can tour with a Navajo guide.
+The Four Corners Monument is a much more tourist-friendly destination, with a newly built visitor center, a picnic area, and a gift shop.
+The Navajo Nation also has a stand where you can tour with a Navajo guide.

 When visiting the Four Corners Monument, you can hire a Navajo guide.
-These guides are incredibly knowledgeable about the area and will be able to answer any questions you may have.
+These guides are incredibly knowledgeable about the area and can answer any questions.

-They can also help you plan your trip to make the most of your time in the region.
+They can also help you plan your trip to maximize your time in the region.
 Hiring a Navajo guide is a great way to learn about the area, and they can also help you plan your trip so you make the most of your time in Four Corners.

 See Related: Things to Do in Albuquerque, New Mexico